sarrietav-dev/braindump/content/source material/bible/1 Tesalonicenses.md

 ---
 tags:
-  - fe
+  - faith
-  - biblia
+  - bible
 ---

-# 1 Tesalonicenses 5
+# 1 Thessalonians 5

-> [!tip]- Crecer hacia abajo
+> [!tip]- Growing downward
-> Para cumplir Sus mandamientos, debemos parecernos más a Jesús al fijar más nuestra mirada en Él.
+> To fulfill His commandments, we must become more like Jesus by fixing our gaze more on Him.
-> Él nos transforma de adentro hacia afuera, creciendo hacia abajo:
+> He transforms us from the inside out, growing downward:
 >
-> - Menos orgullo, más humildad.
+> - Less pride, more humility.
-> - Menos autosuficiencia, más fragilidad.
+> - Less self-sufficiency, more fragility.
-> - Menos justicia propia, más necesidad de gracia.
+> - Less self-righteousness, more need for grace.
 >
 > — (J. I. Packer)